jevgenik/manuals/AI/DL.md

 # Deep Learning
-deep learning algorithms can be regarded both as a sophisticated and mathematically complex evolution of
+deep learning algorithms can be regarded both as a sophisticated and **mathematically complex evolution of
-machine learning algorithms.
+machine learning algorithms**

 describes algorithms that analyze data with a logic structure similar to how a human would draw conclusions.
 This can happen both through supervised and unsupervised learning.